ccontavalli/bazel-example/README.md

 Further, bazel will track the exact version and hash of each dependency, making your build hermetic and easy to run in the cloud.

+## Including assets in our backend

+Let's say our golang backend needs to be able to serve our static frontend file, plus a number of other assets.
+What I did in this repository:

+1. Generate all the assets in the `backend/assets` directory, using `BUILD.bazel` rules.
+2. Include those dependencies in the generated golang binary by using a `go_embed_data` rule.

+[go_embed_data](https://github.com/bazelbuild/rules_go/blob/master/go/extras.rst#id3) is pretty darn simple: takes a list of input files - whatever they are - and turns them into a go file you can just `import` from your code. through a variable in that library.

+For example, with:

+    go_embed_data(
+        name = "data",
+        package = "assets",
+        srcs = [
+          "index.html",
+          "favicon.ico",
+        ],
+    )

+a `.go` file containing `index.html` and `favicon.ico` is created.
+To use it, we need to include it in a library, for example, with:

+    go_library(
+        name = "assets",
+        srcs = [":data"],
+        importpath = "github.com/ccontavalli/bazel-example/backend/assets",
+        visibility = ["//visibility:public"],
+    )

+From the go code, we can access the content of those files with:

+    import "github.com/ccontavalli/backend/assets"
+    ...
+    log.Printf("index.html: %s", string(assets.Data["index.html"]))
+    ...

+And we can build the code after running the usual `bazel run //:gazelle` as we were before with `bazel build backend` and `bazel run backend`.

+In our go code, `assets.Data` will be a `map` using the path of the input file as key, and returning the content as a `[]byte`, array of bytes.

+## Including our react application as an asset

+Including the `release.js` file generated from `frontend/BUILD.bazel` is relatively simple.
+In our `backend/assets/BUILD.bazel`, all we have to do is modify the `go_embed_data` to have:

+    go_embed_data(
+        name = "data",
+        package = "assets",
+        srcs = [
+            "favicon.ico",
+            "index.html",
+            "//frontend:release",
+        ],
+        visibility = ["//visibility:public"],
+    )

+If you now run `bazel run frontend`, you will notice the longer build time, and the fact that frontend dependencies are built and linked in.

 ### END

 If you get strange errors related to yarn.lock file or packages.lock